northstack/documentation/wordpress/changing-wordpress-version.md

 Need to update your NorthStack app to the next major WordPress version?
 Here's how to do it.

-1. Begin by locating the local directory for your NorthStack app.
+1. Begin by locating the local directory for your NorthStack app, then go into the **config** subdirectory.
 2. Next, find the **build.json** file and open it up in your favorite editor.
 It should look something like this:
    ```json
    {